timescale/docs/timescaledb/tutorials/analyze-intraday-stocks/fetch-and-ingest.md

 ## Collect ticker symbols

 In order to fetch intraday stock data, you will need to know which ticker symbols you want to analyze.

-First, let's collect a list of symbols so later we can fetch their data!
+First, let's collect a list of symbols so that we can fetch their data later.
 In general, you have a few options to gather a list of ticker symbols dynamically:

-* Scrape it from a public website (example code here).
+* Scrape it from a public website (example code here)
-* Use an API that has this functionality.
+* Use an API that has this functionality
 * Download it from an open repository

-To keep things simple, just download this CSV file to get started:
+To make things easier, you can download this CSV file to get started:

 * [Download top 100 US ticker symbols (based on market capitalization)]()